 • Tools and equipment needed (e.g., 16 metric ton excavator, rubber track loader)

-• Importance of having a clear plan (e.g., Latham dig sheet)
+• Importance of having a clear plan (e.g., manufacturer dig sheet)

 Site Preparation

-• How to prepare the site for installation
+• How contractors prepare the site for installation

 • Checking the level of grade